Autism Support

-The Chinese Autism Support Group was founded by Hazel Lim, an autism specialist.
-Together with CIWA, we have run autism projects specifically focused on improving the lives of Chinese families living with autism and related conditions.
+The Chinese Autism Support Group was founded by our autism specialist Hazel Lim.
+We have run autism projects specifically focused on improving the lives of Chinese families living with autism and related conditions.

 Our autism projects: